 Artist-in-Residence

-2025 New Mexico Arts Artist Residency – Los Luceros Historic Site
+2026 New Mexico Arts Artist Residency

 Project Intent

-Public engagement opportunities include, but are not limited to: an artist talk or exhibition, workshop, temporary site-specific installations, performances, etc. Artwork and community engagement should be safe and appropriate for both children and adults, ADA compliant, and should not permanently alter the environment when removed.
+Public engagement opportunities include, but are not limited to an artist talk or exhibition, workshop, temporary site-specific installations, performances, etc. Artwork and community engagement should be safe and appropriate for both children and adults, ADA compliant, and should not permanently alter the environment when removed.

-Timeline
+Residency Timeline

 Residency Time Frames

-March 7, 2025 – April 18, 2025 (Residency I Period) Artwork and Community Engagement Activity
+March 6, 2026 – April 17, 2026 (Residency I Period) Artwork and Community Engagement Activity

-April 25, 2025 – June 6, 2025 (Residency II Period) Artwork and Community Engagement Activity
+April 24, 2026 – June 5, 2026 (Residency II Period) Artwork and Community Engagement Activity

 Proposed timeline is subject to change.
 Selection criteria used by the Review Committee shall include, but is not limited to: Quality of concept, strength of proposal, quality of previous artwork, and proposed project’s attention to the culture and history of the historic site.